 We set up too many play dates, or agree to help out friends with their kids while they’re busy at work.

-We take on too much work because be don’t want to look like we’re slacking.
+We take on too much work because we want to feel that we’re doing our best to be perfect.

 Comparison is the thief of joy.
 It never makes you feel any better.

-It’s human nature to look at the lives of other parents and to look at the behaviour and achievements of other children.
-Or to flick through the perfect Instagram photos and find ourselves and our children coming up short in comparison.
+It’s human nature to look at the lives of other parents.
+To look at the behaviour and achievements of other children.

-But it’s often misguided and never makes you feel good.
-Again it all comes down to recognising that you’re doing the best you can do and that’s doing great.
-Your child is loved and happy which is more important than any of the other polished images and adventurous exploits advertised on social media.
+So don’t compare.
+Your child is loved and happy.
+And that’s more important than any of the other polished images and adventurous exploits advertised on social media.

 This one goes hand in hand with parent resolution number 4.
 There’s no such thing as a perfect parent.